shrenikm/website_src/content/posts/2024-04-03-zmp-generating-bipedal-walking-trajectories.md

 ### ZMP Trajectory Generation

 We can just set the ZMP at any time to be the center of the convex polygon hull made by the feet currently in contact.
-This means that at the end of the stance phase, as we're lifting the swing leg, the ZMP must now be within the hull of the single stance feet making contact.
+This means that at the end of the stance phase, as we're lifting the swing leg, the ZMP must now be within the convex hull of the single stance feet making contact.

 ### COM Trajectory Generation

 Solving for the COM can be trickier that it looks from the ZMP equations.
 We need to compute a COM trajectory such that the derivatives of the trajectory at every point satisfy the required relationship.

 There are more recent methods that solves this problem using a closed form solution [$[1]$](#references).
-To comply with our objective and constraints, I used one of the earliest methods for solving this, using preview control.
+To comply with our initial objective and constraints, I used one of the earliest methods developed for solving this problem: COM generation using preview control.
 For details, see [$[2]$](#references) and [$[3]$](#references).

 The end result is this:

 {{< figure src="/posts/8/images/zmp_traj1.png" alt="zmp_traj1" >}}

 Here we can see the required path to track in green, along with positions of the feet (brown rectangles -- light brown represents the left foot and dark brown represents the right).
 The blue trajectory represents the ZMP trajectory and we can see how it is always within the convex hull of the feet that are in contact.
 As we switch from swing to stance, we can see how the ZMP switches to be over the stance feet to maintain balance.
 The orange trajectory is the COM trajectory computed using the preview controller.
 The dotted line over the ZMP trajectory is the ZMP trajectory computed using the COM trajectory solution.
-A good solution of the ZMP equations will result in this re-computed ZMP trajectory being almost coincident with the original ZMP trajectory, which we can see.
+A good solution of the ZMP equations will result in this re-computed ZMP trajectory being almost coincident with the original ZMP trajectory, which we can see is the case here.

 We can also plot the trajectories of each individual foot, in $x$, $y$ and $z$, along with the $x$ and $y$ components of the COM trajectory.